nim-lang/Nim/doc/manual.rst

 types that will match the typedesc param:

 .. code-block:: nim
+    :test: "nim c $1"

   template maxval(T: typedesc[int]): int = high(int)
   template maxval(T: typedesc[float]): float = Inf

   var i = int.maxval
   var f = float.maxval
+  when false:
     var s = string.maxval # error, maxval is not implemented for string

 The constraint can be a concrete type or a type class.